Salix-OS/docs.salixos.org/content/user/greek-polytonic-on-openbox/_index.md

 ---
 title: "Greek Polytonic on Openbox"
-menutitle: "Greek Polytonic on Openbox"
+linktitle: "Greek Polytonic on Openbox"
 ---

 Writing greek polytonic,monotonic and ancient, modern spell checking on LibreOffice and Openbox.